 Modern Platform Features

 The Salesforce platform evolves rapidly.
-A CTA must understand the latest capabilities, their maturity level, and when to leverage them vs when to use proven approaches.
+A CTA must understand the latest capabilities, their maturity level, and when to use them vs proven approaches.
 This page covers the modern platform features most likely to appear in CTA scenarios.

 OmniStudio (formerly Vlocity)

 OmniStudio is Salesforce’s industry-oriented low-code toolkit for building guided digital experiences.
-It is particularly relevant for industries like communications, insurance, healthcare, and financial services.
+It is particularly relevant for communications, insurance, healthcare, and financial services.

 Core Components